Yejashi/obsidianNotes/Research/LLVM/Passes/Pass Instrumentation/Writing Pass Instrumentations.md

 The lambda function from line 5 to 7 gives you a `PassBuilder` instance which you can use to register your Pass at a desired position in the Pass pipeline.

 ### Registering a new Pass Instrumentation
+Instrumentation allows you to observe or modify the behavior of passes during their execution.

 Let’s create a simple demo mimicking the functionality of `-stop-after` command line option, which effectively stalls the entire pass pipeline after finishing the designated pass.

 Here is the first step: